 During your interview, the employer will be evaluating your total performance.
 Listed below are some factors that will usually produce a positive reaction from a prospective employer.

 - Career planning and objectives.

 - Tact, maturity, courtesy.

 - Maintenance of eye contact.

 - Positive handshake.

 Closing The Interview

-- If you are interested in the position let the interviewer know.
+- Make the interviewer aware that you are interested in the position.